Braided anti-flexible bialgebras: Extending structures for anti-flexible bialgebras

-In the following, we always assume that $A$ is an anti-flexible subspace of a vector space $E$, there exists a projection map $p: E \to{A}$ such that $p(a) = a$, for all $a \in {A}$.
+In the following, we always assume that $A$ is a subspace of a vector space $E$, there exists a projection map $p: E \to{A}$ such that $p(a) = a$, for all $a \in {A}$.
 Then the kernel space $V := \ker(p)$ is also a subspace of $E$ and a complement of ${A}$ in $E$.

-\begin{lemma} Let ${A}$ be an anti-flexible algebra and $E$ a vector space containing ${A}$ as an anti-flexible subspace.
+\begin{lemma} Let ${A}$ be an anti-flexible algebra and $E$ a vector space containing ${A}$ as a subspace.
 Suppose that there is an anti-flexible algebra structure on $E$ such that $V$ is an anti-flexible subalgebra of $E$ and the canonical projection map $p: E\to A$ is an anti-flexible algebra homomorphism.
 Then there exists an algebraic extending datum $\Omega^{(1)}({A},V)$ of ${A}$ by $V$ such that $E\cong A_{}\#_{\theta}V$. \end{lemma}

 \begin{proof} Since $V$ is a subalgebra of $E$, we have $x\cdot_E y\in V$ for all $x, y\in V$.
 We define the extending datum of ${A}$ through $V$ by the following formulas: